 Disclosing the Lien

-It might be tempting to keep the tax lien private from potential buyers, but doing so can result in serious legal trouble.
+While it might be tempting to keep the lien on property private from potential buyers, doing so can lead to serious legal trouble.

-Always disclose the lien upfront to avoid future litigation and ensure a smoother sales process.
+Always disclose the lien on property upfront to avoid future litigation and ensure a smoother sales process.

 Working with the Right Professionals